 Confirm the participant received feedback from the minimum number of colleagues.
-If not, it is suggested that participants resend an invite to non-responders.
+If not, it is suggested that participants send another reminder to non-responders.

 Confirm key colleagues, including the person’s manager, were invited and have responded.
 If not, participants can add new colleagues at any time until results are released.
 It is very important that a person’s manager provides feedback.

 Confirm the written feedback does not include any inflammatory or attacking language.
 If you find comments that may be detrimental to one’s well-being, to the point where you feel you cannot release the results without resolving, please escalate to Torch support to discuss potential next steps.